SolidLabResearch/generic-data-viewer/README.md

-    "mainAppColor": "The main colors used in the app, can be any CSS color.", "backgroundColor": "Background color of the app, can be any CSS color.", "footer": "HTML components or text that will function as the footer (will be placed in the footer div.)", "queryFolder": "The base location of the queries, all query locations will start from this folder (relative to public folder.)", "queries": [
+    "mainAppColor": "The main colors used in the app, can be any CSS color.", "backgroundColor": "Background color of the app, can be any CSS color.", "footer": "HTML components or text that will function as the footer (will be placed in the footer div.)", "showMilliseconds", "True or false, whether the Runtime section should show milliseconds or not.", "queryFolder": "The base location of the queries, all query locations will start from this folder (relative to public folder.)", "queries": [
         {